GRESB/api-docs/source/includes/_oauth2.md

 ## Requesting API Access

-To use the GRESB API, you must receive authorization from your users to access their accounts.
+To use the GRESB API, you must receive authorization from your users to access their entities.
 There are many ways to do this.
 This step is typically handled using a client library (see Client Libraries at <a href='http://oauth.net/2/'>http://oauth.net/2/</a> for examples in many languages).
 We support the following standard flows:

 * Authorization Code Grant Flow - Often used for Web Applications (server-side)

-## OAuth Scopes PLACEHOLDER
+## OAuth Scopes

 OAuth allows you to request different levels of access to a user's account.
 By default all applications are granted access to the `public` scope.
 For the